Sitecore/jss/docs/data/routes/docs/introduction/why-jss/en.md

 3. Simple starter apps for every supported framework.

 ## Why JSS
 Without JSS, integrating a front-end framework with an authoring interface as flexible as Sitecore's would be a large undertaking, and some authoring features would likely need to be sacrificed.
 This is because front-end frameworks require developers to build the UI component hierarchies in code.
 This assumes a workflow where developers control the component composition.
-But if we want Content Authors to remain in control, and therefore we cannot know the component hierarchy at build-time, then building with front-end frameworks becomes a challenge.
+But if we want Content Authors to remain in control, and therefore we cannot know the component hierarchy at build-time, building with front-end frameworks becomes a challenge.
 And this is the challenge that JSS solves.

 With Sitecore and JSS, all the benefits of JavaScript frameworks, such as Next's image optimization and static site generation, can be utilized on top of Sitecore features.
 JSS enables workflows where your front-end and back-end teams can work in parallel